Combinatorial computation of the motivic Poincare series: Acknowledgements

 \section{Acknowledgements}

 This work is partially supported by the grants RFBR-007-00593, RFBR-08-01-00110-a, NSh-709.2008.1 and the Moebius Contest fellowship for young scientists.

-The author is grateful to M. Bershtein, A. Gorsky, S. Gukov, S. Gusein-Zade, G. Gusev and A. Kustarev for useful discussions and remarks.
-Special thanks to A. Beliakova for her impressive lecture on the Heegard-Floer homologies at the University of Zurich and to J. Rasmussen for his interest to this work.
+The author is grateful to M. Bershtein, A. Gorsky, S. Gukov, S. Gusein-Zade, G. Gusev, A. Kustarev, J. Moyano-Fernandez and W. Zuniga-Galindo for useful discussions and remarks.
+Special thanks to A. Beliakova for her impressive lecture on the Heegaard-Floer homology at the University of Zurich and to J. Rasmussen for his interest to this work.